Dear America (RE: 2016 Presidential Election)…

 No – if we flee, they go unopposed.
 If you look at the statistics for Millennials, you’ll see that our generation didn’t vote for this.

 This shows that we want change and progressive action towards equality.
 We want the equality that our predecessors have fought for and have yet to see.
 We are the future of this country.
 If we run away to another country or simply say “it’ll be over in four years,” then we’re doing a disservice to the people who come after us.
-Too often are we concerned with “me, mine, and now,” when we should be concerned with “me, mine, my extended, the future, and the good of all humanity” because nothing will be fixed an instant.
+Too often are we concerned with “me, mine, and now,” when we should be concerned with “me, mine, my extended, the future, and the good of all humanity” because nothing will be fixed in an instant.
 It never has been and it will always take time and effort.
 Electing someone into office is not an automatic win.
-It is electing that person to office and then holding them accountable for what they promised.
-To holding all our elected officials accountable.
+It is electing that person to an office and then holding them accountable for what they promised.
+To hold all our elected officials accountable.
 We are a democracy of the people, for the people.
 Or at least that is what we’re supposed to be.
 Know who your house representatives are, who your senate elect are.
 Get their contact information.
 Flood them with letters and emails and phone calls saying that they are the voice of the people and the people demand better.

 Do we throw back the hate speech?

 No. Hate fighting hate will only breed more hate.
 As Michelle Obama said, “when they go low, we go high.”
 We do stay vocal to the injustices that we see.
-We do engage in discourse based in reason, academia, fact, and general human decency.
+We do engage in discourse based on reason, academia, fact, and general human decency.
 We do reach out to our friends who are scared right now and say “I’m here for you.
 You have my unwavering support and I’ll prove it by fighting for equality.”
-We come together, because we’re stronger together.
+We come together because we’re stronger together.